bugzmanov/nes_ebook/src/chapter_6_2.md

 }
 ```

-The last piece is to implement interrupt behavior.
+The final piece is to implement interrupt behavior.
-Upon receiving the interrupt CPU:
+Upon receiving an interrupt signal the CPU:
 1) finishes execution of current instruction
 2) Stores Program Counter and Status flag to the stack
-3) Disables Interrupts by setting **Disable Interrupt** flag in the status register
+3) Disables Interrupts by setting **Disable Interrupt** flag in the status register P
-4) Loads the Address of Interrupt handler routine from 0xFFFA
+4) Loads the Address of Interrupt handler routine from 0xFFFA (for NMI)
 5) Sets **Program Counter** register pointing to that address

  <div style="text-align:center"><img src="./images/ch6.2/image_3_interrupt_mem.png" width="40%"/></div>

-Interrupt handler would call RTI operation at the end, that would restore Status Flag and Program Counter position from the stack.
-Effectively restoring the execution flow of the CPU from where it was left off.
+Interrupt handler would have to call RTI operation at the end to finish interrupt attendance.
+That would restore Status Flag and Program Counter position from the stack.
+Effectively going back to the execution flow where it was left off.

 ```rust